particle-iot/docs/README.md

 To view this documentation, visit [our website](http://docs.particle.io), where the documentation is hosted.

+**Note**: This is a new public repository as of May 18, 2015.
+All outsdanding pull requests from the old docs repository have been closed.
+Please re-open them in this repo.

 ### Installation

 To host this documentation locally, you'll need Node.js and npm: